Those who act primarily out of Warrior Instinct

 is born out of our addiction

-One-upmanship is often the driving force in our governments.
+One-upmanship can often be the driving force in our governments.

 Elected officials can believe that they are mentally quicker than those whom they represent.